minaerfan/TelePhish/README.md

 TelePhish is a dataset of annotated Telegram messages compiled for phishing detection research.
 This dataset is designed to support phishing detection in Telegram messages by capturing how phishing links are shared and propagated across different Telegram communities.
 It was developed as part of the following research paper:

-> M. Erfan, P. Branco, G.V.
-Jourdan, “Comparing Macro and Micro Approaches for Detecting Phishing Where It Spreads,” in *2025 22nd Annual International Conference on Privacy, Security and Trust (PST)*, 2025.
+> M. Erfan, P. Branco, G.-V. Jourdan, “Comparing Macro and Micro Approaches for Detecting Phishing Where It Spreads,” in *2025 22nd Annual International Conference on Privacy, Security and Trust (PST)*, 2025.

 If you use this dataset, **please cite** the paper above.